Trust Funding represented by a woman in a suit holding a house model - Legacy Law Centers

 • Published: April 1, 2023

-Ways to Use Trusts in Estate Planning to Avoid Probate and Control Your Legacy Using a trust agreement is an excellent estate planning tool for many families.
+Using a trust agreement is an excellent estate planning tool for many families.
 It allows you to control and protect your estate during your lifetime and after you’re gone.
 It also creates many questions about what happens when property is owned by a trust.
 When you create a living trust, it’s important to know who is responsible for the management of the trust and who has access to the trust.
 The person who creates a trust agreement is called the grantor.
-They have the authority to…Read More
+They have the authority to fund a trust with property, transfer assets, and dictate the terms of the trust.…Read More

 Legal documents titled Living Trust & Estate Planning on a table with a gavel and pen - Legacy Law Centers